Welcome to Kaiyi Ji's Homepage

 I am particularly interested in the intersection of optimization, machine learning, and deep learning, from both theoretical and algorithmic perspectives.
 My current focus is on:

 • Large-Scale Optimization: We design provably efficient optimization algorithms for machine (deep) learning tasks with strong empirical performance.
-Recent efforts focus on preconditioned methods for large language model (LLM) training, bilevel optimization for hierarchical tasks, and multi-objective optimization for tasks with multiple competing objectives.
+Recent efforts focus on parameter-efficient optimization for large language model (LLM) training, bilevel optimization for hierarchical tasks, and multi-objective optimization for tasks with multiple possibly competing objectives.

 • Machine (Deep) Learning: We develop algorithms to tackle key challenges in modern machine learning problems.
-Our current interest lies in multi-task learning (such as conflict resolution, balancing, and scalability) and life-long/continual learning (such as data selection, forgetting, computing cost).
+Our current interest lies in multi-task learning (such as conflict resolution, balancing, and scalability), life-long/continual learning (such as data selection, forgetting, memory efficiency) and meta-learning (such as task heterogeneity, convergence stability and computational cost).
 We also pursue theoretical foundations to understand the mechanisms, generalization behavior, and computational complexity of these methods.

-• Foundation Models: We explore efficient and theoretically grounded approaches for training LLMs under resource constraints.
-Current directions include continual prompt tuning, structured low-rank adaptation, and multi-objective decoding for LLMs.
+• Foundation Models: We explore computationally efficient and theoretically grounded approaches for training and fine-tuning LLMs in resource-constrained scenarios.
+Current directions include continual prompt tuning, computationally efficient low-rank adaptation, and training-free methods for LLMs.

 Recent News!